material-vue/material-vue/docs/index.md

     details: Material Vue provide dark theme realization out of the box
   - title: According to guidelines
     details: All components completely based on Material 3 design system
-  - title: Not only components
+  - title: More then components
     details: Material Vue has own directives, animations, utils to create fully customizable web apps
 ---